syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

 ```
 ### BringIntoView

-The BringIntoView command brings the specified rectangular region into the viewport of the diagram.
+The BringIntoView command brings a specified rectangular region into the viewport of the diagram.

 ```cshtml
 @using Syncfusion.Blazor.Diagram